BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 - in consultation with the Board, forming an ad-hoc internal review task force every five years, or more often if required, to study the structure, bylaws, and activities of the Association and recommend changes as needed.

-- presiding at meetings of the Board of Directors or the membership in the President's absence;
+- presiding at meetings of the Board of Directors or the membership in the Chair's absence;

 - designating vice chairs and technical chairs of committees; and

-- performing other duties as may be assigned by the President, for the benefit of the Association.
+- performing other duties as may be assigned by the Chair, for the benefit of the Association.

 The duties of the Secretary shall include: